 - 150-word description of the presentation for promotion on conference website.
 A)

 - PDF of the paper.
 B)

-- Papers can be submitted in either a template-free format or in the format following the template for author submission to a specific journal still to be decided.
+- Papers can be submitted in either a template-free format or in the format following the template for author submission to the OUP journal bioinformatics.

 - If the template-free format is used the length of the paper must not exceed 12 pages (single space, 12 point font), including abstract, figures, tables, and bibliography.

 - In either case, the paper must contain an abstract whose length does not exceed 250 words.

 - If absolutely necessary, submissions may be accompanied by supplementary material, similar to submissions to scientific journals.
 The supplementary material should be collected in a separate file that is appropriately marked and uploaded as an attachment on the paper submission page in EasyChair.
 However, we advise against adding supplementary material, in general.
 B)

 - Note that papers should be submitted in their final form since the evaluation procedure does not allow for additional rounds of refinement / modification in response to referee criticisms.